Life in Islamabad

 Safety & Security

 Security within Islamabad and its entrances is strictly controlled.
-Islamabad, as do many other cities, employees multiple strategies to ensure the safety of its citizens.
+Islamabad, as do many other cities, employs multiple strategies to ensure the safety of its citizens.
 The Superintendent liaises regularly with various Embassy security personnel, who routinely assess and advise on the School security.
 ISOI has been pronounced one of the safest schools world-wide.
 As in any city, residents are advised to be alert, follow safety advice and check with security before frequenting public venues.
 Residents entertain in small groups.

 Women in Pakistan